 All these regulations are part of President Duterte’s efforts to make his hometown, Davao, a safer place to live in.

 Much like Singapore, despite its strict rules and regulations, this quaint city is rich in culture and its fruit varieties.

 I sent Linette on this trip to check out the fruit paradise they call Davao.
 She shows you the best things to do in Davao, what to eat and where to stay.

-The best takeaway from my Davao trip is the mangoes, as they had the perfect balance of sweet and sour – just how I like them to be.
+Neighbour to Cebu and Clark, the best takeaway from my Davao trip is the mangoes, as they had the perfect balance of sweet and sour – just how I like them to be.
 I also heard from one of the tour guides that 1kg of durians apparently only costs around USD1!

 What to do in Davao, Philippines